ceckenrode/react-express-todos/README.md

 ### Running the Application

-To start the application, simply run `npm start`.
+To start the application, simply run `yarn start`.
 This will start up the Node server and React application using a WebpackDevServer.
 The Node server runs on PORT 3001 by default and the WebpackDevServer runs on PORT 3000.
 All requests from the WebpackDevServer will be proxied to port 3001.

 ### Managing Front-End Dependencies